gosquared/rush/README.md

 Rush is designed for apps fetching and accessing data with high asynchronous concurrency.
 It is useful if you want fast in-memory caching for data being fetched from an external resource.

 When you want to fetch data from somewhere, using `rush.get` will fetch the data, and cache the result.
 If an error was passed to the fetcher's callback, then this is also cached.
-Subsequent calls to `rush.lockedFetch` will use cached data from the LRU until it expires.
+Subsequent calls will use cached data from the LRU until it expires.

 # Install